 - (1) Open a new GeoGebra window.
 Go to the View menu and turn off the axes, so the drawing pad is blank.
-I'd also recommend going to the Options menu, choose Labeling, and make sure "New Points Only" is selected to avoid having GeoGebra display a label for every single line segment you create. - (2) Choose the Polygon tool (it looks like a triangle) and click three times (and once more at your first point) to create $\triangle ABC$ .
-Make sure each vertex angle is acute. - (3) Use the Midpoint tool to add D, E and F, the midpoints of the sides opposite your vertices.
+I'd also recommend going to the Options menu, choose Labeling, and make sure "New Points Only" is selected to avoid having GeoGebra display a label for every single line segment you create.
+In some versions of GeoGebra you might find this under Settings or Global Settings. - (2) Choose the Polygon tool (it looks like a triangle) and click three times (and once more at your first point) to create $\triangle ABC$.
+Make sure each vertex angle is acute, i.e. less than $90^{\circ} = \pi/2$. - (3) Use the Midpoint tool to add D, E and F, the midpoints of the sides opposite your vertices.
 You could also do this with the Input field: enter D = Midpoint[A,B], and so on. - (4) Use the Perpendicular Line tool to select a vertex and the opposite side.
-Repeat for the other vertices, so you now have three altitudes.
-You want to find the feet of the altitudes.
-It's tempting to use the Intersection tool to click on an altitude and the segment it crosses, but do not do this.
-It will only give you the intersection of the altitude with the line segment, and if the altitude is outside the triangle it won't intersect with the segment at all!
-Instead, use the following commands in the Input field to get the intersection of the altitudes with the lines through the opposite vertices.
-Assuming d, e and f are the altitudes from A, B and C, respectively:
+Repeat for the other vertices; these are called altitudes of the triangle.
+You want to find the feet of the altitudes, e.g. where the altitude through A intersects the line \overrightarrow{BC} .
+You can do this with the Intersection tool, or commands in the Input Field:

 '''

-K = Intersect[d, line[B,C]]
+K = Intersect[d, Line[B,C]]

 L = Intersect[e, Line[A,C]]

 '''